m4rthaswur1d/crypto-arima/README.md

 ### 1. Return Predictability (ARIMA)

 Log returns are modeled using low-order **ARIMA(p,0,q)** specifications.
 ARIMA models were used as a baseline time-series approach to test whether short-horizon linear structure in past returns provides any predictive power, given their widespread use as a benchmark in financial return forecasting.
+Log returns are used instead of simple returns due to their time-additivity and more stable statistical properties, which make them well-suited for time-series modeling and volatility analysis.

 **Candidate models are selected using:**
 - AIC: Akaike Information Criterion, evaluates model fit while applying a moderate penalty for additional parameters, making it useful for comparing models with an emphasis on predictive performance.